Introduction: The growing importance of B2B customer portals

 Forecasts for demand planning

-Practical Tip: Provide your customers insights into their purchasing data and help them identify savings potentials.
+Practical tip: Give your customers insight into their own purchasing data and help them identify potential savings.

-Product configuration is becoming increasingly important in the B2B field:
+Product configuration is becoming increasingly important in B2B:

 Visual product configurators